What are the responsibilities and job description for the RN/LPN Charge Nurse position at Pleasantview?

 GENERAL JOB SUMMARY

-The Staff Nurse assists in the supervision and administration of quality nursing care for the facility.
-The Staff Nurse must possess a comprehensive knowledge of general nursing, theory and practice, including basic knowledge related to nursing such as drugs, biological, physical, social, and medical sciences and their application for a better understanding of resident-care problems.
-A good memory and excellent communication skills are required.
-The Staff Nurse will assist in maintaining a physical, social, and psychological environment which will be conducive to the best interest and welfare of the resident.
+The charge nurse assists in the supervision and administration of quality nursing care for the facility.
+The charge nurse must possess a comprehensive knowledge of general nursing, theory and practice, including basic knowledge related to nursing such as drugs, biological, physical, social, and medical sciences.
+Good memory and excellent communication skills are also required.
+The charge nurse will assist in maintaining a physical, social, and psychological environment that will be conducive to the best interests and welfare of our residents.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES

-- Evaluation of resident needs, conditions, and care, and assist in developing nursing care plans for individual residents, including rehabilitative and restorative activities and instruction in self-help.
+- Evaluation of resident needs, conditions, and care, and assistance in developing nursing care plans for individual residents, including rehabilitative and restorative activities and instruction in self-help.

 - General nursing duties as assigned.

-- Communication with family members regarding the condition and progress of the resident, including in-person and answering of telephone inquiries.
+- Communication with the family members of residents regarding the condition and progress of the resident, including in-person and answering telephone inquiries.

-- Assisting the physicians in rounds, reviewing physicians orders, ordering medications, maintenance of the residents charts, transcription of physicians orders.
+- Assisting the physicians in rounds, reviewing physicians' orders, ordering medications, maintaining the residents' charts, and transcribing physicians' orders.

-- Requisition of the necessary supplies, equipment, linens, emergency drugs, and other materials to meet the unit needs.
-This also requires that the Staff Nurse be responsible for making sure the equipment is in good working order.
+- Requisitioning necessary supplies, equipment, linens, emergency drugs, and other materials to meet the unit's needs.
+The charge nurse is also responsible for making sure all necessary equipment is in good working order.

-- Participates in maintaining unit records, including charting duties and maintenance of narcotic records.
+- The charge nurse participates in maintaining unit records, including charting duties and maintenance of narcotic records.

-- Arranging the schedules, appointments, and transportation necessary for residents in connection with diagnostic, therapeutic, dental, or medical services.
+- They are responsible for arranging the schedules, appointments, and transportation necessary for residents in connection with diagnostic, therapeutic, dental, or medical services.

-- Responsible for the admission, discharge, or transfer of residents.
+- The charge nurse is responsible for the admission, discharge, or transfer of residents.

-- An RN must complete the admission assessment and/or IV therapy.
+- Each shift requires that an RN must complete the admission assessment and/or IV therapy.

-- Participate in orientation and training programs for new employees in the unit.
+- They will participate in orientation and training programs for new employees in the unit.

-- Assist with implementation of policies and procedures for the unit.
+- The charge nurse will assist with the implementation of policies and procedures for the unit.

-- Assess the emotional and physical needs of residents during the shift.
+- They monitor and assess the emotional and physical needs of residents during the shift.

-- Pass medications as needed and comply with all medication requirements.
+- The charge nurse helps pass medications as needed and ensures compliance with all medication requirements.

-- Ability to reasonably conform to all rules and policies of the facility.
+- A charge nurse needs to have the ability to reasonably conform to all rules and policies of the facility.

-- Organize time effectively to complete all tasks.
+- The charge nurse must organize their time effectively to complete all tasks.

-- Other duties as assigned.
+- Other duties may also be assigned.
 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties, or responsibilities that are required of the employee for this job.
 Duties, responsibilities, and activities may change at any time with or without notice.

 PHYSICAL ACTIVITY REQUIREMENTS AND ENVIRONMENT

-Carrying Requirements: Staff Nurses will frequently be required to carry objects including charts and equipment up to 20 lbs.
-Staff Nurses may be called upon to carry equipment up to 30 lbs.
+Carrying Requirements: Charge Nurses will frequently be required to carry objects including charts and equipment up to 20 lbs.
+Nurses may be called upon to carry equipment up to 30 lbs.
 Carrying equipment in excess of 30 lbs. is not generally required.

 Environment: